TrustAIRLab/Comprehensive_Jailbreak_Assessment/README.md

 ```
 bash ./defense_execute.sh DEFENSE_METHOD PATH_TO_YOUR_ADV_PROMPTS_FOLDER
 ```
-Currently there are seven defense methods supported (refer to ./scripts_defense/defense_execute.sh for details).
+Currently, seven defense methods are supported (refer to ./scripts_defense/defense_execute.sh for details).

-The adv prompts folder should follow such a stucture:
+The adv prompts folder should follow such a structure:
 ```
 example_adv_prompts
 └─ adv_basic.json